ptdecker/cbasics/README.md

 * 2-02 - equivloop.c:          For-loop equivalent withouth using logical operators
 * 2-03 - htoi.c:               Implements htoi() hexadecimal to integer converter
 * 2-04 - squeeze.c:            Implements squeze() which removes multiple chars from a string
+* 2-05 - any.c:                Implements any() which returns the position of a search char

 ##Extras